 After exploring the 2 main sights of Sintra – Pena Palace and the Moorish Castle, take the 434 bus to return to the town center.

 The quaint little historic centre of Sintra is very picture worthy.
-Alleys are painted in bright (yellow) colors and have many restaurants to serve tourists.
-This is also a good time to wander through the town center for food.
+Alleys are painted in bright (yellow) colors and have restaurants to serve tourists.
+This is also a good time to wander through the town center for lunch.

 After lunch, head to the bus station, this time to catch the 435 bus to head to Quinta da Regaleira and then the Monserrate Palace.
 If you are not interested in the Monserrate Palace, you can skip the bus and just walk to Quinta da Regaleira.
 It is a 10 minute walk – but it’s a demanding walk/hike.